rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-Other implementations of `Source` would be encouraged to override the `to_owned` method if they could provide a more efficient implementation.
+Other implementations of `Source` are encouraged to override the `to_owned` method if they could provide a more efficient implementation.
 As an example, if there's a `Source` that is already wrapped up in an `Arc` then it can implement `to_owned` by just cloning itself.

 #### Adapters